Sport in Mexico: Variants of association football

 Beach football is a variant of the sport of association football which was invented in Brazil.
 It is played on beaches, and emphasizes skill, agility and goal scoring.
 The FIFA Beach Football World Cup has been held annually since 2005.
 Mexico finished as runners up to Brazil in its first appearance at the 2007 Beach Football World Cup.

 Recently indoor association football has become a popular sport in Mexico, being included as part of the Universiada (University National Games) and the "CONADEIP" (Private School Tournament), which match University school teams from all over Mexico.
 In Mexico, "indoor" football fields are commonly built outdoors, and the sport is known as "fútbol rápido" (fast football).

 The Mexican team Monterrey La Raza joined the Major Indoor football League in 2007 and finished the season in second place during its inaugural year.
-A previous version of Monterrey La Raza (1992–2001) won three championships in the now defunct organizations Continental Indoor Football League and World Indoor Football League.
+A previous version of Monterrey La Raza won three championships in the now defunct organizations Continental Indoor Soccer League and World Indoor Soccer League.